cosmos/ibc-go/docs/ibc/overview.md

 ### [Capabilities](https://github.com/cosmos/cosmos-sdk/blob/master/docs/core/ocap.md)

-IBC is intended to work in execution environements where modules do not necessarily trust each other.
+IBC is intended to work in execution environments where modules do not necessarily trust each other.
 Thus, IBC must authenticate module actions on ports and channels so that only modules with the appropriate permissions can use them.
-This module action authentication is accomplished using a [dynamic capability store](https://github.com/cosmos/cosmos-sdk/blob/master/docs/architecture/adr-003-dynamic-capability-store.md).
+This module authentication is accomplished using a [dynamic capability store](https://github.com/cosmos/cosmos-sdk/blob/master/docs/architecture/adr-003-dynamic-capability-store.md).
 Upon binding to a port or creating a channel for a module, IBC returns a dynamic capability that the module must claim in order to use that port or channel.
 The dynamic capability module prevents other modules from using that port or channel since